 - Petitgrain (Citrus x aurantium) – Thought to be beneficial for skin, especially oily skin.

 - Tea tree (Melaleuca alternifolia) – Immune support, helpful for cuts and scrapes.
-Also considered helpful for acne-prone skin.
+Also considered helpful for promoting smooth, clear skin.

 - Turmeric rhizome CO2 extract (Curcuma longa) – Soothes joint discomfort

 - Vanilla CO2 extract (Vanilla planfolia) – Smells amazing in this vanilla body spray recipe, which I spritz on my kids hair after they bathe.

 - Vetiver (Vetiveria zizanoides) – Relaxing and emotionally grounding.
 Wonderful in this homemade beard oil recipe.